netscaler/netscaler-k8s-ingress-controller/deployment/baremetal/README.md

 # Citrix ingress controller for Kubernetes

-You can deploy Citrix ingress controller in two ways:
+You can deploy the Citrix ingress controller in two ways:

 ## Citrix ingress controller as a standalone pod